Author has written 15 stories for Yu-Gi-Oh GX, Yu-Gi-Oh! 5D's, Yu-Gi-Oh, Order of the Stick, Discworld, and Static Shock.

 As for writing, I write what I like to read.
 My success is a work in progress, which makes more sense the more I think about it.
 Some of that progress won't be on this site, of course.
 For the parts that are, I hope to make the most of it.

 I'm glad you stopped by.
 Skim through my favorites for some folks who know how to paint a unique yet understandable eye-view.
-If there's anything else here that could use some clearing up, you can close your eyes, face due east, take seven deep breaths, and beam your thought into my mind with the ferocity of a searchlight on a storm-ravaged fishing trawler.
-Or you can send me a note.
-Your call.
+If there's anything else here that could use some clearing up, you're more than welcome to send me a message.

 Finally, if you're wondering what my pen name is supposed to mean, it involves a tree, a tomato, a cucumber, and a car crash in January.
 Also, my profile image involves Ghostwriter, and credit for that friendly ghost goes to PBS.